Alex MacKenzie explained

 Alexander George Greig MacKenzie (13 January 1882 – 24 May 1947) was an Australian rules footballer who played for the St Kilda Football Club in the Victorian Football League (VFL).[1]

-MacKenzie later served in the Australian Army during World War I, suffering a gunshot wound to his chest and back in fierce fighting near Ypres, Belgium in October 1917.[2]
+MacKenzie served in the Australian Army during World War I. He suffered a gunshot wound to his chest and back in fierce fighting near Ypres, Belgium in October 1917,[12] and was repatriated to Australia on HMAT "Osterley" in April 1918.

 Death